How to: Fetch Data

 Ascending: True or False

 Limit to a range: This is basically the Pagination feature.
 True or False.
-(The
+(The from

-values are 0-based and inclusive:range(1, 3)
+values are 0-based and inclusive: range(1, 3)

-will include the second, third and fourth rows of the query.)Start Number: For the Pagination, to get the first item it would be 0.
+Start Number: For the Pagination, to get the first item it would be 0.

 End Number: How many results you'd like to return.